allegro/blog/_posts/2023-03-23-debugging-hangs.md

 ## The change
 Note that we keep versions as separate key–value pairs in `build.gradle` files and reference them in dependencies by key.
 Updating often means a single line change.
-The upgrade is trivial and as git diff looks like this.
+The upgrade is trivial and git diff looks like this.
 ```
 ext.versions = [
 -        spring         : '5.3.24',